aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### `mapDispatchToProps`

 The `BenchIndex` also needs a way to trigger a request for benches once it has mounted.
-Let's give it a `requestBenches` prop that it use to call a dispatch with the `requestBenches()` action creator.
+Let's give it a `requestBenches` prop that it can use to call a dispatch with the `requestBenches()` action creator.

 ```javascript